taylorelley/CrewAI-Studio-Insecure/README.md

 # CrewAI Studio

 Welcome to CrewAI Studio!
-This application provides a user-friendly interface written in Streamlit for interacting with CrewAI, suitable even for those who don't want to write any code.
+This edition is tailored for environments with TLS/SSL inspection or self-signed certificates, so it ships with verification disabled by default while still providing a user-friendly Streamlit interface for interacting with CrewAI—great for anyone who doesn't want to write code.
 Follow the steps below to install and run the application using Docker/docker-compose or Conda/venv.

 ## Features